dekoza/mtgpl/CLB.rst

    Flying

-   When Windshaper Planetar enters the battlefield during the declare attackers step, you may reselect which player or planeswalker each attacking creature is attacking.
-(A creature can't attack its controller or its controller's planeswalkers.)
+   When Windshaper Planetar enters the battlefield during the declare attackers step, for each attacking creature, you may reselect which player or planeswalker that creature is attacking.
+(It can't attack its controller or its controller's planeswalkers.)

 :mtgtip:`Wyrm's Crossing Patrol<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/0/f00a57fc-b4a6-48fa-a20c-864c10099e4b.jpg?1653690846|https://scryfall.com/card/clb/51/wyrms-crossing-patrol?utm_source=api>`